 The German Government maintains heightened security measures around the country, including at airports and major train stations.
 German authorities are monitoring a large number of individuals considered capable of violent acts.
 As part of its ongoing monitoring, German law enforcement authorities continue to investigate, arrest and prosecute suspected militants and terrorists.

-Security measures have been enhanced since the 13 November attacks in Paris.
+Security measures have been enhanced since the 13 November 2015 attacks in Paris and 22 March 2016 attacks in Brussels.
 Australians should remain vigilant in public places and report any suspicious activity to police.
 You should take heed of any warnings or advice issued by local authorities.

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Worldwide bulletin.